lino-framework/book/docs/about/lino_and_django.rst

 Lino and Django
 ===============

-From the hoster's and system manager's point of view, Lino applications are just Django projects.
-The difference with plain Django projects is that Lino applications have an **out-of-the box user interface**.
+The differences between Lino and plain Django are visible mainly for the application developer.

-For the application developer this means that certain design choices have been made for you.
+A first an most vitible difference with plain Django projects is that your Lino applications have an out-of-the box **user interface**.
 You don't not need to write any URLconf, HTML, CSS nor Javascript.

 But Lino is more than a user interface.
 In fact the current user interface is not even the only choice [#ui]_.
-This section summarizes the differences between Lino and Django.
+Here are the **under the hood** differences between Lino and Django.

 - Lino adds the concept of an central :doc:`application object
   </dev/application>` while Django is a radically decentralized
   approach.
-I believe that without such a central place it is not possible --or at least not fun and not efficient-- to maintain complex software projects.
+We believe that without such a central place it is not possible --or at least not fun and not efficient-- to maintain complex software projects.

 - Lino is a replacement for `Django's admin interface
   <http://docs.djangoproject.com/en/dev/ref/contrib/admin>`__.
 I
-  believe that `django.contrib.admin` is not a usable base for representing a desktop-style application.
-It has obviously not been designed to write complete database applications.
+  believe that `django.contrib.admin` is not a usable base for writing a set of reusable complex customized database applications.
+It has obviously not been designed for these.

 - In Lino we opted to replace Django's database-stored user groups and permissions system by a system which uses pure Python code